“Sleek, chic and discreet apartments with 1-3 bedrooms: a luxurious sanctuary in central London”

 - Museums / galleries

 - Plantlife / flora

 - Well being

 No. 5 Maddox Street has quite a refined, grown-up atmosphere, but children of all ages are welcome and the flexibility of an apartment with a kitchen can be useful.
 They also have plenty of baby equipment, and kids love staring at the fish tank in reception!

 There are no twin bedrooms, but extra beds and baby cots can be added to the Deluxe, Loft and Bartlett Apartments, and children under 12 stay for free.
 It's also in a great location for visiting family-friendly attractions (detailed below), including some of London's best museums.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Family friendly accommodation:

-Families of 3 (1 child, 2 parents) will be have enough space in a Deluxe Suite.
-If there are 4 of you, you'll need a 2-Bedroom Loft Suite.
-Families of 5 should book the 3-Bedroom Bartlett Suite.
-All Suites apart from the One-Bedroom Executive Suites have a bathtub as well as as shower
+Families of 3 (1 child, 2 parents) will be have enough space in a Deluxe Apartment.
+If there are 4 of you, you'll need a 2-Bedroom Loft Apartment.
+Families of 5 should book the 3-Bedroom Bartlett Apartment.
+All Apartments apart from the One-Bedroom Executives have a bathtub as well as as shower